I am now going to recommend something to you as a daily practice. It is simple suggestion, but so valuable that I am going to give it the hard sell.

 Since I wrote my original post in 2013 there has been some interesting evidence that the ease with which you can get up from the floor can be an indicator of your likelihood of living longer with fewer health issues.
-Now correlation is not causation, and I cannot help but think that it is exactly those people who are interested in staying mobile, and who are therefore committed to their yoga, Pilates, or Feldenkrais practice, who are probably also the people cutting down on their alcohol and their carbs, and thus are keen to stay well in other ways too.
+Of course ‘correlation is not causation’, and I cannot help but think that it is exactly those people who are interested in staying mobile, and who are therefore committed to their Tai Chi, Yoga, Pilates, or Feldenkrais practice, who are probably also the people cutting down on their alcohol and their carbs, and are thus actively committed to staying well in other ways too.

-Here are some noisy babies fighting on the floor for you to enjoy, and this is a video of the way we explore these transitions–lying, to sitting, to standing–in a Feldenkrais group class:
+…and this is a rather lovely dance-y video of the way we explore these transitions – lying, to sitting, to standing – in a Feldenkrais group class:

 I have been told more than once that citizens of cultures that sit on the floor into old age are less likely to suffer from hip injuries in later life, but the evidence is hard to unearth.
 I will keep searching.
 I did however find an interesting blog on this theme from a very eloquent woman who is sharing her strategies for dealing with her spinal cord injury––she has turned her lounge into an affordable low-tech gym, so do check her blog out.